-You need to refresh the page once this step is done ¯\_( • ͜ʖ • )_/¯, and you will see a red dot beside your domain name.
+You need to refresh the page once this step is done.
+You will see a red dot beside your domain name.
 This means your domain is not verified yet.

 You have three options to verify the domain.
 DNS verification option, HTML file upload, or Meta tag verification.

-No method is better than the other, it is just a matter of which resources you have access to.
-If your domain is hosted with one of the big providers, like GoDaddy, select the DNS verification method.
+No method is better than the other; it is just a matter of which resources you have access to.
+Select the DNS verification method if your domain is hosted with one of the big providers, like GoDaddy.
 Otherwise, use the HTML file upload method by asking your web development team to upload the verification file to the root directory of your website.

 Regardless of the method you use.
 This step should not take more than 10 minutes of your developer time.
-Once he is done, click on the verify button and we will see the red dot changed to green.
+Once he is done, click the verify button, and you will see the red dot change to green.
 If you have an error, contact the developer again, he did something wrong!

 Step #3.
 Get the paperwork done

-In this step, we will prepare the required docs for Facebook and we will make one change to the website.
+In this step, we will prepare the required docs for Facebook and make one change to the website.

 You need two documents for Facebook verification.
-The Company Registration Letter (issued by a governmental entity) and a utility bill (Electricity, or Water or Teclo invoice).
+The Company Registration Letter (issued by a governmental entity) and a utility bill (Electricity, Water, or Teclo invoice).

 I don’t think you will find an issue in getting your company registration letter (CR).
-But the utility bill with your business name and exact address, it can be a challenge.
-We recommend using any bill as long as the company information that is shown in the registration letter exactly matches the info in the utility bill.
+But the utility bill with your business name and exact address can be challenging.
+We recommend using any bill as long as the company information that is shown in the registration letter matches the info on the utility bill exactly.
 When I say exactly, I mean it.
-The name should be the same, the language should be the same, the address should be the same, and if there's a phone number it should be the same.
-Your application will never be approved if those two do not match and I think this is why people find it hard to get their account verified.
+The name should be the same, the language should be the same, the address should be the same, and if there's a phone number, it should be the same.
+Your application will never be approved if those two do not match, and I think this is why people find it hard to get their accounts verified.